Honors Courses for First Year Students

 ACC 221H: Intro To Financial Accounting

-Honors students in a FSB major who are not pre-enrolled into one of these options or who need an alternative honors course should explore Miami Plan course options with their FSB and Honors advisor.
+Honors students in a FSB major who are not pre-enrolled into one of these options or who need an alternative honors course should explore Miami Plan course options with their FSB and Honors advisor at Orientation.

-FSB majors interested in minoring in math and have either credit for MTH 251 (Calculus II) or an AP Calculus BC test score of 4 or 5 should ask to talk to a Math Department advisor to inquire about MTH 222T and MTH 331T as their honors course.
+FSB majors interested in minoring in math and have either credit for MTH 251 (Calculus II) or an AP Calculus BC test score of 4 or 5 should ask to talk to a Math Department advisor to inquire about MTH 222T and MTH 331T as their honors course if they are not in a honors section of the First Year Integrated Core.

 Nursing Majors